Western Illinois University: Macomb Campus

-The Graduate Assistantship for Student Activities Programming is an appointment in the Student Services Office.
+General Description: The Graduate Assistantship for Student Activities Programming is a Fall 2014 appointment in the Student Services Office.
 The Graduate Assistant supervised by the Associate Director of Student Services and assists in providing advising to the Student Organizations and other campus programs.

 - Develop and provide leadership for the development of programmatic initiative related to student activities programming, including but not limited to such areas as Student Activities, Campus programming, and programming for off campus students.

 - Assist with daily operations in Student Services [i.e. Answering phones, textbook pickup, photo ID’s, student payments, filing, etc.]

 - Support Student Activities in its efforts towards improved assessment, multicultural programs, adult programs, volunteerism, and programming.